apache/carbondata/docs/mv-guide.md

- During load to fact table, if anyone of the load to materialized view fails, then that corresponding materialized view will be DISABLED and load to other materialized views mapped to fact table will continue.
+ During load to fact table, if anyone of the load to materialized view fails, then that corresponding materialized view will be DISABLED and load to other materialized views mapped to the fact table will continue.

  User can fire REFRESH MATERIALIZED VIEW command to sync or else the subsequent table load will load the old failed loads along with current load and enable the disabled materialized view.

  **NOTE**:
-   * In case of InsertOverwrite/Update operation on fact table, all segments of materialized view will be MARKED_FOR_DELETE and reload to Index table will happen by REFRESH MATERIALIZED VIEW, in case of materialized view which refresh on manual and once the InsertOverwrite/Update operation on fact table is finished, in case of materialized view which refresh on commit.
+   * In case of InsertOverwrite/Update operation on fact table, all segments of materialized view will be MARKED_FOR_DELETE and reload to mv table will happen by REFRESH MATERIALIZED VIEW, in case of materialized view which refresh on manual and once the InsertOverwrite/Update operation on fact table is finished, in case of materialized view which refresh on commit.
-   * In case of full scan query, Data Size and Index Size of fact table and materialized view will not the same, as fact table and materialized view has different column names.
+   * In case of full scan query, Data Size and Index Size of fact table and materialized view will not be the same, as fact table and materialized view have different column names.

 ## Querying data

- Queries are to be made on fact table.
+ Queries are to be made on the fact table.
 While doing query planning, internally CarbonData will check for the materialized views which are associated with the fact table, and do query plan transformation accordingly.

- User can verify whether a query can leverage materialized view or not by executing `EXPLAIN` command, which will show the transformed logical plan, and thus user can check whether materialized view is selected.
+ Users can verify whether a query can leverage materialized view or not by executing the `EXPLAIN` command, which will show the transformed logical plan, and thus the user can check whether a materialized view is selected.

 ## Compacting